astiob/digimon-survive-small-fixes/README.md

 This plugin resolves several game bugs:

-  * At screen resolutions other than 1920×1080 & 1920×1200,
-    video cutscenes appear pixelated.

   * At 16:10 screen resolutions, if the Profile menu is opened between meeting Miu and meeting Kaito, it glitches and becomes mostly unusable until Digimon Survive is relaunched.